Coronavirus In Illinois: Gov. JB Pritzker Warns That Health Care Workers Are Overwhelmed Amid COVID-19 Storm

 Pritzker himself said he and his family have often had families over to join their Thanksgiving because they would otherwise be alone – but they will not be doing so this year.

-Public health officials on Monday reported 11,632 new confirmed and probable cases of COVID-19 in Illinois on Monday, as well as 37 additional deaths.
+Public health officials on Monday reported 11,632 new confirmed and probable cases of COVID-19 in Illinois, as well as 37 additional deaths.

 COVID-19 cases in Illinois have skyrocketed in the past month-and-a-half.
 The state is averaging 12,384 new cases per day over the past seven days, compared to 2,052 new cases per day during the first seven days of October.
 Illinois has now reported at least 10,000 new cases of the virus for 11 days in a row, setting new daily case records six times during that span.